-Unlike its competition, PlayerUnknown’s Battlegrounds forgets all the survival gaming trimmings like crafting and traps, focusing instead on punchy, simulation-worthy gunplay, and tactics that wouldn’t go amiss in an SAS training school.
+Unlike its competition, PlayerUnknown’s Battlegrounds forgets all the survival gaming trimmings like crafting and traps, focusing instead on punchy, simulation-worthy gunplay, and tactics that would not go amiss in an SAS training school.

-Complimenting that gameplay is an 8x8km map that is completely open for everyone to roam: firefights rage across tower blocks; humble shacks house hidden dangers; and don’t even think about trying to cross open ground.
+Complimenting that gameplay are two 8x8km maps that are completely open for everyone to roam: firefights rage across tower blocks; humble shacks house hidden dangers; and don’t even think about trying to cross open ground.
 Add to that random weapons locations, spawn paths, and a constantly constricting safe zone and you have a multiplayer marvel - a game that can only be conquered by those with survival instincts that match their honed trigger finger.

 Want more?
 Use our PlayerUnknown's Battlegrounds guide to get the jump on your foes.

 The word ‘simulation’ tends to come with an air of seriousness: the po-faced responsibility of landing a plane, or the anatomically-accurate stoicism of freezing half to death in the Canadian wastes.

 Divinity: Original Sin II is definitely a simulation.
 It tracks body temperature, vision cones, and whether an NPC will like you based on your appearance and the general mood about town.
-But it’s also deeply silly - a breezy yet hardcore tactical RPG in which most battles tend to trigger a series of unintended explosions.
-It’s two parts Dragon Age and one part Monty Python, and features a campaign that tells a decent story while leaving enough space for you to be yelled at by a head on a stick as you trek across the map.
+But it is also deeply silly - a breezy yet hardcore tactical RPG in which most battles tend to trigger a series of unintended explosions.
+It is two parts Dragon Age and one part Monty Python, and features a campaign that tells a decent story while leaving enough space for you to be yelled at by a head on a stick as you trek across the map.

 Want more?
 Check out our glowing Divinity: Original Sin II review.

 Total War has been a strategy institution for years now, and its most recent historical entries - Attila and even Rome II, after a bit of work - are really good.
-But there’s a reason Warhammer is the best-seller: it adds variety to campaign play, and sheer cinematic joy to battles.
+But there is a reason Warhammer is the best-seller: it adds variety to campaign play, and sheer cinematic joy to battles.
 It has made the series more fun and replayable than ever.